 Fee-only advisors have a strict fiduciary duty to their clients over any duty to a broker, dealer, or other institution.
 In other words, they have a legal requirement to only give advice that’s in their client’s best interests at all times.
 They must conduct a thorough analysis of investments before making recommendations, disclose any conflict of interest, and utilize the best execution of trades when investing.

-Commission-based advisors can be fiduciaries, but they rarely are and even if they can call themselves fiduciaries, they typically try to create a philosophy that supports them calling themselves this that’s extra conservatives to justify arguably over-selling of insurance.
+Commission-based advisors can be fiduciaries, but they rarely are and even if they can call themselves fiduciaries, they typically try to create a philosophy that supports them by calling themselves this, extra conservative to justify arguably over-selling insurance.
 These advisors must follow rules referred to as the “suitability rule” which is in opposition to the “fiduciary standard”.
-The Suitability Standard requires advisors to take into consideration a client’s financial circumstances, goals and risk tolerance.
+The Suitability Standard requires advisors to take into consideration a client’s financial circumstances, goals, and risk tolerance.
 In other words, if you’re 31 and say you’re conservative and your goal is capital preservation because you’re concerned with markets dropping, the advisor can justify the sale of a fixed annuity for your like savings even though what you really need is financial education on how markets work and then potentially investing for growth, instead.

 They do not have a legal duty to their clients; instead, they have a duty to their employing brokers or dealers.
 Furthermore, they do not have to disclose conflicts of interest, which can occur when the client’s interests are at odds with those who are compensating the advisor.

-This is typically the group that people whom are referred to as “Predatory Advisors” belong to.
+This is typically the group that people who are referred to as “Predatory Advisors” belong to.

 How Commission-Based Advisors are Compensated

-Most commissioned advisors are employed by major companies like Morgan Stanley, Merrill Lynch, Edward Jones or Prudential.
+Most commissioned advisors are employed by major companies like Morgan Stanley, Merrill Lynch, Edward Jones, or Prudential.
 They’re only sort of employed by these companies, however, and typically resemble self-employed individuals with no base salary and are fully compensated based on the income they’re able to bring in by finding clients.
-In exchange for a % of the fees they’re able to generate, the firm they work provides them operational support, compliance and technology.
+In exchange for a % of the fees they’re able to generate, the firm they work for provides their operational support, compliance, and technology.

-The problem with this method of compensation is that it rewards advisors for engaging their clients in much more expensive practices like using highly-commissioned, high fee, suboptimal products, excessive trading or through selling their clients less than competitive and oftentimes excessive amounts of insurance.
+The problem with this method of compensation is that it rewards advisors for engaging their clients in much more expensive practices like using highly-commissioned, high fees, suboptimal products, excessive trading, or selling their clients less than competitive and oftentimes excessive amounts of insurance.